West Highland White Terrier -

 Reading Recommendations:

-leave their dog while at work.
+with separation anxiety.
 And, because West Highland White Terriers are such handsome little

 dogs, you'll be delighted with the grooming tips to help you keep him looking good.